HaraldErik/Chrome-script-loader/README.md

 Fetch API support: Supported and functional

 Match computation preformance is different from website and computer i got above 200 ms most of the time.
-I was very lucky with getting 288.20 ms in the first test
+The first time i did the test i got 288.20 ms

+# how to load/execute the script
+It can be loaded by using a userscript.
+There are currently 2 versions

+the first one is the one you shoud use and try first. it works on most websites.

+the second is a V2 made for websites that are not working but its more complicated

+There arent any releases yet of the userscript